Wologman/Mental_Health/01_Working Alone.md

 It's OK to find this hard.
 Everybody does, it's a skill in its own right.
 It can be mastered, but it takes some effort, patience and focus on good methods.
 The reward for achieving this is quite good; I can always find other ways to socialise.
 Or I can apply these same good habits in a normal office setting.

 ### Skill #1: Silencing inner demons and going with the flow
-Definately struggling with this one.
 The nine elements of flow are:

 1. There are clear goals every step of the way.
 2. There is immediate feedback to one’s actions.